November 18, 2024

 .

 Home prices rose sharply for almost two years from mid-2020 through the spring of last year.
 They then fell for eight consecutive months.
-An acute shortage of homes available for sale has caused prices to climb again in recent months However, if builders ramp up the pace of production and more houses become available, prices should decline somewhat later in the year.
+An acute shortage of homes available for sale has caused prices to climb again in recent months Builders lack of enthusiasm is likely to translate into only a small increase in housing starts in the months ahead.

-If home prices begin to decline somewhat, and mortgage rates gradually decline to the 6.25% mark, housing affordability should rise sharply as the year progresses.
+If home prices are relatively steady, the economy continues to crank out jobs, wages rise, and mortgage rates gradually decline to the 5.8% mark, housing affordability should increase considerably by the end of next year.

 Stephen Slifer